-Another option is when there is a defined product (or a product from the defined category) present in customer's checkout or client chose defined shipping method in the checkout.
+Another option is when there is a defined product (or a product from the defined category) present in the customer's checkout or a client chooses a defined shipping method in the checkout.

 Fields available in the Flexible Checkout Fields plugin

-You don't have to add every field to your checkout to find out how it looks like.
+You don't have to add every field to your checkout to find out.
+Take a look at some examples!

 Single Line Text